-Writer-in-Residence: Writers in the Schools (WITS), a program of Seattle Arts & Lectures, is looking for creative writers—poets, fiction writers, creative nonfiction writers, cartoonists/graphic novelists, and playwrights—who are passionate about teaching the power and pleasure of writing to young people and who are excited to collaborate with public school teachers.
-Employment is part-time.
-Residency contracts vary, but typically extend for nine months from October to June.
-A school-year commitment is typically required.
+Writer-in-Residence: Writers in the Schools (WITS), a program of Seattle Arts & Lectures, is looking for creative writers—poets, fiction writers, creative nonfiction writers, and cartoonists/graphic novelists—who are passionate about teaching the power and pleasure of writing to young people, elementary through high school aged, and who are excited to collaborate with public school teachers to create environments that foster a sense of inquiry, creativity, and inclusion.

 ♦ Prepare and circulate to teachers and WITS staff a syllabus incorporating reading selections and writing prompts, taking into account your classroom teacher's desired learning outcomes and curriculum

-♦ Attend a day-long writer retreat in October
+♦ Attend a half-day writer retreat in September

 ♦ Attend writer meetings (5-6 over the course of the year)